npm/npmo-docs/troubleshooting/faq.md

 ## What is npm Enterprise made of?

-npme consists of Docker, Replicated, the npme appliance, and the `npme` installer bin.
+npmE consists of Docker, Replicated, the npme appliance, and the `npme` installer bin.

-[Docker](https://www.docker.com/) is used to run Replicated and the npme appliance.
+[Docker](https://www.docker.com/) is used to run Replicated and the npmE appliance.

-[Replicated](https://www.replicated.com/) is npme's orchestration software and admin console.
+[Replicated](https://www.replicated.com/) is npmE's orchestration software and admin console.
 It consists of its own Docker images/containers and integration with the underlying operating system.
-The admin console binds to port `:8800` and uses an SSL/TLS cert separate from the npme appliance.
-Access the admin console using your favorite browser to configure and manage your npme instance.
+The admin console binds to port `:8800` and uses an SSL/TLS cert separate from the npmE appliance.
+Access the admin console using your favorite browser to configure and manage your npmE instance.

-The npme appliance is a suite of Docker images/containers that make up the private npm registry and website.
+The npmE appliance is a suite of Docker images/containers that make up the private npm registry and website.
 The registry binds to port `:8080` and the website binds to port `:8081` on your host.
 Each instance of the appliance maintains its own databases as Docker containers, storing their data in configurable directories on the host file system.
-The npme appliance is configured and managed by the admin console.
+The npmE appliance is configured and managed by the admin console.
 The appliance does not use any SSL/TLS certificate, but the registry and website can be fronted with a load balancer, web server, or reverse proxy that terminates SSL/TLS.
 See [Terminating SSL with NGINX](../tutorials/nginx.md) for an example.

 The [`npme` bin](https://www.npmjs.com/package/npme) is a CLI app distributed as a public npm package.
 It is used as a one-step installer for Docker and Replicated, and after installation it provides several administrative commands for adding or configuring functionality for your npme instance.
-In order to use it, you must have Node and npm installed on your host.
+In order to use it, you must have Node.js and npm installed on your host.

 The last piece to the puzzle is `npm` itself.
 The same CLI client you use to install packages from the public registry can be used to publish and install private packages from npm Enterprise.
 Read more about in [Common Workflows](../workflow/README.md).

 ## How do I upgrade npm Enterprise?

-The answer depends on [which part](#what-is-npm-enterprise-made-of) of npme you're talking about.
+The answer depends on [which part](#what-is-npm-enterprise-made-of) of npmE you're talking about.

 1. Upgrading the appliance (registry and website)